imadbader/imadbader/README.md

 [![MasterHead](https://i.imgur.com/JNVPLKR.png)](https://github.com/imadbader)

-<h4 align="center">I'm a full-stack developer operating as a fractional CIO.
+<h4 align="center">I'm a full-stack developer operating as a fractional solutions architect.
 I work with product, sales, and marketing teams to build the technical solutions needed to mitigate process gaps and ensure operations are aligned with business objectives.</h4>

 </br>